quantumphysicist/The-Movie-Database-Data-Analysis/readme.md

 # Data Analysis: The Movie Database

-In the report (`project-investigate-a-dataset.ipynb`), we analyse a dataset obtained from The Movie Database (TMDB).
+In the report (`project-investigate-a-dataset.ipynb`), we analyze a dataset obtained from The Movie Database (TMDB).
 The dataset contains information about 10,000 movies; this information includes numerical data such as budget, revenue, and user ratings, as well as non-numerical data such as director, cast, and genre.

 We investigate the most popular directors, production companies, and genres.
 We also investigate which properties are associated with movies revenue.

 # Findings

-We analysed the TMDB database for movies released between 1960 and 2015.
+We analyzed the TMDB database for movies released between 1960 and 2015.

 The most prolific director is Woody Allen, and the production company that has produced the most movies is Paramount Pictures.
 The most common genre is "Drama", and the least common genre is "Western".
 <p align="center">